NadavMishan/Computer-Organization/README.md

 Final project in the course "Computer Organization".
-Creating an assembler and simulation for a provided assambley language.
+Creating an assembler and simulator for a provided assembly language.